bensing-io/audit-cli/README.md

 The notion of APEs, or Another Policy Engines, may make your skin crawl.
 What if I told you that there is an innovative way to encode procedures and intertwine them with security, risk, and compliance considerations to ensure policy validation?
 Brace yourself for the Audit CLI - a groundbreaking solution that will change the way you think about policy engines.
 Say goodbye to complexity and exclusivity and hello to user-friendly, comprehensible governance automation.

+## NAPE Community

+Over time, I hope for NAPE to grow.
+This repository (as part of Bensing IO) is where the core NAPE software resides.
+The [NAPE Dev](https://github.com/nape-dev) community-oriented repo to house the documentation, NAPE examples, and a community catalog of procedures.

+You'll soon be able to find the NAPE landing page at https://www.nape.dev

 ## Design Philosophy

 [todo]